 From transportation and affordable housing to resiliency, local governments in Florida communities face big challenges in building and maintaining adequate infrastructure to support current and future residents and businesses.

 Wernick & Co helps property owners, business owners, developers, associations and others navigate the intricacies of City Hall and the local government process, in pursuing entitlements as well as public policy initiatives.
+We work collaboratively with clients to identify and advocate for strategic placemaking solutions, informed by real world problem-solving experience, technical expertise, and our relationships with local government officials and industry leaders.

 List of Client